Plogl/cross-country/README.md

 # cross country

 ***I am having issues getting the code from the server, will update this repo once everything is in order.
-I still felt it important to include a few files I still had locally that demonstrate familiarity with JUnit and graph traversal and Dijkstra's algorithm***
+I still felt it important to include a few files I still had locally that demonstrate familiarity with JUnit and graph traversal and Dijkstra's algorithm.
+I still have a recording of the code when everything was functional.***

 -A test run of this code can be found as Cross-Country-Example.gif, and tests at JUnit-Tests-Example.gif-